Collective Radiative Interactions in the Discrete Truncated Wigner Approximation: Wigner Representation for Spins

 When adding spin-spin interactions, such as Ising-type couplings, the resulting equation for $W_{\rh}(\vec\Omega, t)$ is no longer of Fokker-Planck type and approximations are needed.
 A commonly used approximation is the discrete truncated Wigner approximation (DTWA) \cite{DTWA}, which essentially amounts to a mean-field factorization of the Wigner function.
 This approach always produces deterministic equations and cannot account for the noise expected in dissipative systems.

 As shown in \cite{huber-SciPost-2021,huber2021realistic} independent dephasing of spins can be incorporated in the DTWA, but the description of decay requires some ad-hoc modelling \cite{Singh2021}, which is not justified in general.
 Therefore it is not surprising that the standard DTWA cannot be applied to collective decay processes such as superradiance.
-We recently developed an alternative approach, termed hybrid continuous-discrete truncated Wigner approximation (CDTWA), which describes the time evolution of the many-body density operator by a \emph{continuous} representation of the multi-spin Wigner function but performs the averaging over the initial distribution in a discrete representation \cite{mink2022hybrid}.
-The CDTWA incorporates (uncorrelated) decay and dephasing of the spins in a consistent way, but does not generally reveal which correlated terms can be neglected or not (see Sec.~IV.~E of Ref.~\cite{mink2022hybrid}).
+We recently developed an alternative approach, termed hybrid continuous-discrete truncated Wigner approximation (CDTWA), which describes the time evolution of the many-body density operator by a \emph{continuous} representation of the many-body spin Wigner function but samples the initial distribution from a discrete representation \cite{mink2022hybrid}.
+The CDTWA incorporates (uncorrelated) decay and dephasing of the spins in a consistent way, but in the context of collective decay does not generally reveal which correlated terms can be neglected or not (see Sec.~IV.~E of Ref.~\cite{mink2022hybrid}).